 An employer will invite you for an interview if they believe that you have the skills to succeed at their company.
-The goal of the interview is to conﬁrm if you are a good ﬁt for the position and the company’s culture.
+In the interview, they will seek to evaluate your genuine interest in the company and the role, your preparedness for the position, and your potential to add value to their team.

 Preparing for Your Interview

 We often hear from employers that candidates do not know enough about their companies when they interview.
 Employers gauge how interested you are by how much you know about their organization.
 This research is an easy way to improve your interview skills.

 Find out as much as you can about the position, company, and industry.

 - Learn about current trends and events that might impact your future employer.

 - Review the organization’s website and social media activity.

 - Try to speak to people in the organization through LinkedIn, peers, faculty, or family to gain insider knowledge.